FRINXrepo/docs-public/_posts/2017-07-12-cli-service-module-devguide.md

 ### Installing to Opendaylight

 For a unit generated from the archetype, you can directly install it into the already running Opendaylight CLI southbound plugin.
-For how to run Opendaylight with the CLI southbound plugin, please refer to the user guide.
+For how to run Opendaylight with the CLI southbound plugin, please refer to the [user guide][7].
 To install a bundle with a new unit (e.g. previously built with maven) it is sufficient to run the following command in the karaf console:

     bundle:install -s file:///home/devel/ios-vrfs-unit/target/ios-vrfs-unit-1.0-SNAPSHOT.jar